 Running a B2B business is no walk in the park, especially if you are a small or medium-sized company.
+If you offer net terms, you're probably used to deferred payments.
 A delay in payment is detrimental as it interrupts cash flow, which is the lifeblood of any business.

 A 2020 report shows that the number of invoices overdue by 90 days doubled from 2019.
 This points to a need to protect small and midsize businesses (SMB) from cash flow interruptions caused by late payments.

 One way to avoid interrupting cash flow is by ensuring you have reliable clients that pay on time.
 However, their ability to pay is not something you can determine on the fly–you need to conduct a business credit check.

 Also known as a business credit check, it scrutinizes a company’s financial health.
 Reports generated from these credit checks help determine a company’s financial reliability by gauging its financial risk level.